 Dave & Buster’s Chicken & Waffle Sliders

 Chefs turn “white flour, sugar, and other ‘better’ ingredients” into more than a day’s worth of calories, CSPI laments.
-Maple syrup tops sliders of fried chicken and bacon in mini Belgian waffles, with a pile of tater tots tossed in for good measure.
+Maple syrup tops sliders of fried chicken and bacon tucked in between mini Belgian waffles, with a pile of tater tots tossed in for good measure.

 - More than a day’s worth of calories (2,340)